Hnat Honcharenko

 Hnat Honcharenko (left), Oleksandr Borodai with a torban, and Honcharenko's guide boy.

 Hnat Tykhonovych Honcharenko (Гнат Тихонович Гончаренко, 1835–c.
 1917) was one of the most renowned Ukrainian kobzars (blind itinerant minstrels) of the Kharkiv oblast of the late 19th and early 20th centuries.

 Biography

 Hnat Honcharenko was born into a serf family in the village of Ripky.
-Tragically, he lost his sight at the tender age of 3 or 4.
+He lost his sight at the age of 3 or 4.
 Despite this adversity, he discovered his passion for music and began studying the bandura at the age of 22 under the guidance of the experienced kobzar Petro Kulibaba.
 His initial training lasted for four months, and he later continued his musical journey by learning from other kobzars he encountered.

 After he married, he settled not far from Kharkiv on the Hubayenko homestead.
 When he was widowed, he resettled to Sevastopol with his son, a railway engineer.
 Honcharenko would spend his winters there and return to Kharkiv for the summer months.

 Honcharenko had in his repertoire four dumy, epic poems set to music: